dialoguemd/covid-19/src/regions/ca/info/ca-nt/reporting.md

 [Source](https://www.hss.gov.nt.ca/en/services/coronavirus-disease-covid-19/getting-tested-covid-19#who-should-get-tested-for-covid-19-)

-If you are experiencing milder symptoms such as fever, cough or flu-like, take the [NWT Online COVID-19 Self-Assessment Tool](https://www.hss.gov.nt.ca/en/services/coronavirus-disease-covid-19/nwt-online-covid-19-self-assessment-tool), or call:
+If you or someone in your household is experiencing symptoms of COVID-19, take the [NWT Online COVID-19 Self-Assessment Tool](https://www.hss.gov.nt.ca/en/services/coronavirus-disease-covid-19/nwt-online-covid-19-self-assessment-tool), or call:

 - Yellowknife: 867-767-9120 or book online at www.nthssa.ca/appointments
 - Inuvik: 867-490 –2225